-I am excited to work with your child in Ms./Mrs./Mr 's classroom at School over the course of the next few weeks.
-Ple ease allow me to introduce myself.
-My name isand I am an e ducation major at Stetson University.
-As part of my program requirements for graduation and State of Florida da requirements to obtain a teacher license, some of my lessons must be videotaped and/or photographed.
-A Additionally, I may need to collect copies of your child's work (for example, completed worksheets or an es say).
-The purpose of these activities is for my teaching to be analyzed by my peers and University professor rs so that we can reflect on teaching and improve every child's learning.
-The focus of the material collected i s on my instruction, not on individual students in the class.
-My professors may also use some of the mate erial I share with them for additional educational purposes, including program improvement and conference presentations so that other teachers can learn from my and your child's experience.
-Students' names will be ren noved from all work before dissemination and none of the material will be published on social media or be ava ilable for public viewing.
-While I would love to photograph and/or videotape the entire class, and share your cexplained above, I understand that you may not be comfortable with your characteristic documentation process.
-Therefore, if you choose not to allow your child to be participate in class, but will be moved outside of the camera, and I will not aild to be included in this rt of this process, he or she Please complete and return the Permission Form to document your permission for these activities.
-Thankyou so much for your time and for considering my request.
-Ilook forward to continuin g my work with your child as we learn from each other.
-If you have any questions please contact my instructor : (insert name of instructor) PERMISSION FORM Student Name: In connection with the video-recordings, photographs, and work samples of my chil d's participation in
+I am excited to work with your child in Ms./Mrs./Mr. ''s classroom at School over the course of the next few wee ks.
+Please allow me to introduce myself.
+My name isand I am an education major at Stetson University.
+As part of my program requirements for graduation and State of Florida requirements to obtain a teacher license, some of my lessons must be videotaped and/or photograph ned.
+Additionally, I may need to collect copies of your child's work (for example, completed worksheets or an essay).
+The purpose of these activities is for my teaching to be analyzed by my peers and University pro fessors so that we can reflect on teaching and improve every child's learning.
+The focus of the material colle ected is on my instruction, not on individual students in the class.
+My professors may also use some of the e material I share with them for additional educational purposes, including program improvement and confe erence presentations so that other teachers can learn from my and your child's experience.
+Students' names will be removed from all work before dissemination and none of the material will be published on social media or be available for public viewing.
+While I would love to photograph and/or videotape the entire class, and share explained above, I understand that you may not be comfortable with you documentation process.
+Therefore, if you choose not to allow your child to will still participate in class, but will be moved outside of the camera, and I was a superior of the camera. our child to be included in this be part of this process, he or she Please complete and return the Permission Form to document your permission so much for your time and for considering my request.
+Ilook forward to contact we learn from each other.
+If you have any questions please contact my instructions are contact my instructions. tinuing my work with your child PERMISSION FORM Student Name: In connection with the video-recordings, photographs, and work samples of m y child's participation in